Here Are Some of the Best Things to Do in Edinburgh, Scotland!

 Once you have had your fill of the historic Old Town, it’s time to explore the historic, slightly newer New Town!

-Lined with Gregorian architecture, Edinburgh’s New Town is known to be more of a shopping destination for those visiting Edinburgh.
+Lined with Georgian architecture, Edinburgh’s New Town is known to be more of a shopping destination for those visiting Edinburgh.

 New Town is located just north of the Princes St Gardens along Princes Street – George Street runs in the middle, and Queen Street outlines the northern border.